getzep/zep/README.md

 - Enrichment of chat histories with summaries, named entities, token counts.
 Use these as search filters.
 - Associate your own metadata with sessions, documents & chat histories.

-### ⚡️ Fast, low-latency APIs and stateless deployments
+### ⚡️ Fast, scalable, low-latency APIs and stateless deployments
 - Zep’s local embedding models and async enrichment ensure a snappy user experience.
 - Storing documents and history in Zep and not in memory enables stateless deployment.